Boerman/docs/_docs/Libraries/Networking/tcp-server.md

 ### Reading Received Data

-As it should be pretty obvious to everyone the `DataReceived` event can be used to retrieve data sent to the server from client.
-The `DataReceivedEventArgs` passed with this event contains both the EndPoint of the sending client and the data.
+As it should be pretty obvious to everyone the `Received` event can be used to retrieve data sent to the server from client.
+The `ReceivedEventArgs` passed with this event contains both the EndPoint of the sending client and the data.
 You can retrieve both the byte representation and the string representation with respectively the `Bytes` and `Data` properties.
 In case you retrieve the string value the EventArgs class will retrieve the string using the encoding used while instantiating the server instance or the default encoding which is UTF-8.

 ### Sending Data